Skip to content

 No, you'll need to contact your BC Hydro design representative to request an updated invoice that reflects the new policy.

-No, if your project has been invoiced under the current policy and you pay that invoice – even after July 5 – you won’t qualify for a refund or reissue under the updated policy.
+No, if your project has been invoiced prior to July 5, 2025 and you pay that invoice – even after July 5, 2025 – you won't qualify for a refund or reissue under the updated policy.
 This is because the invoice date reflects the extension policy in effect at that date.
 Invoices are valid for 90 days and once paid, the project is governed by the policy it was invoiced under.

 Invoices expire 90 days after the invoice date.
 If your invoice expires, you'll need to request a new invoice from your BC Hydro design representative.